JamieWilson2000/MS1TonightIFancy/README.md

     - Outside of the coding aspect, I would envisage employing staff to create our own tutorial videos and so putting a face to the brand of "Tonight I Fancy.."
     - When selecting the links to those who supplied the recipes and tutorials, I would have ideally liked the sites to open within my own site but seemingly there is an issue with opening https sites within https sites.
 This is something that I'm sure can be worked around but at the moment it's an addition for the future.

+# User Interaction

+- The following elements are selectable:
+    -   The Landing Page:
+        - The five cards each take the user to the selected meal option.
+        - The five ingredient options also take the user to the meal option for that ingredient.
+        - The 'Get in Touch' option to navigate the user to the contact form.
+        - There are three social link icons in the footer, each take the user to the relevant social media site opening in a new page.

+    - The Mobile Landing Page:
+        - In place of the card menu preview, there is now a dropdown menu featuring the 5 meal option and again, each option will take the user to the relevant page.
+        - The five ingredient options are still in place as is the contact form link and the social links in the footer.

+    - The Recipe Pages:
+        - The "Tonight I Fancy.." title in the top banner will take the user back to the home page.
+        - The video is playable within it's own frame.
+        - The name of the recipe supplier when selected will take the user to their own website in a new tab.
+        - The name of the tutorial supplier when selected will take the user to their own website in a new tab.
+        - The four remaining ingredient options after the recipe will take the user to the relevant page.
+        - The additional home icon in the footer will take the user back to the home page.
+        - The orignal social link icons will take the user to the relevant social media site in a new tab.

+    - The Contact Form:
+        - The 'Name' field is where the user will leave their name to be used in correspondance.
+        - The 'E-mail' field is where the user will leave their e-mail address for future correspondance.
+        - The 'Reason for contacting us' field will help narrow down the options as to why the user is contacting us.
+        - The 'Tell us how...' field informs the user that this is where more details can be given and also informs them that after hitting the submit button the user will be returned back to the home-page.
+        - The 'Submit' button would essentially post the information to the required body and return the user back to the homepage.

 # The Coding Languages and Techniques Used

 - This site was constructed using: